SergiusTheBest/plog/README.md

 -->

 ##Logger
 [Logger](#logger) is a center object of the whole logging system.
 It is a singleton and thus it forms a known single entry point for configuration and processing log data.
-[Logger](#logger) can act as [Appender](#appender) for another [Logger](#logger).
+[Logger](#logger) can act as [Appender](#appender) for another [Logger](#logger) because it implements `IAppender` interface.
 Also there can be several independent loggers that are parameterized by an integer instance number.
 The default instance is 0.

 ```cpp
 template<int instance>